Lesson Plan Booster: Does Vengeance Do More Harm Than Good?

 Students are able to view with a critical eye the American celebration over the death of Osama bin Laden, considering both the positive and negative effects his death may have on (1) those who lost loved ones on 9/11, and (2) the future safety of Americans, should retaliatory acts of terrorism occur.
 Students also consider what message the world has received from American reaction to this incident, and in a larger sense, whether acts of military vengeance tend to increase or decrease the probability of future violence.

 1. Consider this quote from Mahatma Gandhi: "An eye for an eye leaves everyone blind."
-For more on the teachings of Gandhi, go to:
+For more on the teachings of Gandhi, see Mahatma Gandhi’s 5 Teachings to Bring About World Peace.

 2. Consider these quotes from two families who lost loved ones in the September 11, 2001 terrorist attacks.
 Quotes are excerpted from the Death Penalty Information Center.